OpenAssetIO/OpenAssetIO/doc/decisions/DR023-Manager-capability-introspection.md

   using a `managementPolicy` method parameterized by trait set and access.

+> **Note:**
+> This DR was added retrospectively - to capture choices made prior to
+> the decision record mechanism being adopted (circa 2012).
+As such, it
+> is not in chronological order in relation to the other records.

 ## Background

 A fundemental design constraint of OpenAssetIO is that neither the host